 Interest rate risk is the risk that the fair values or future cash flows of the Company's financial instruments will fluctuate as a result of changes in market interest rates.
-Interest rate risk arises from the interest rate impact on cash, which are held at variable market rates.
-The Company is also exposed to interest rate risk on its outstanding borrowings.
-The Company pays interest monthly for its senior secured credit facility, at an annual interest rate of 12-month USD LIBOR plus 8% and pays interest quarterly for its finance lease, at an annual rate of 3-month USD LIBOR plus interest rates ranging from 5% to 6.25%.
-With other variables unchanged, a 1% increase on the Company's floating rate debt would increase annual interest expense by \$347,532 (US\$269,530).
+Interest rate risk arises from the interest rate impact on cash, which are held at variable market rates, and is exposed to interest rate risk on its outstanding borrowings.
+The Company also pays interest monthly for its senior secured credit facility, at an annual interest rate of 8% plus the greater of twelve month USD LIBOR or 1.25%.
+With other variables unchanged, a 1% increase on the Company's floating rate debt would increase annual interest expense by \$248,729 (US\$188,889).
 The Company closely monitors its exposure to interest rate risk and has not entered into any derivative contracts to manage this risk.

-20. Risks and Uncertainties
+21. Risks and Uncertainties